nlawira/nlawira/README.md

 </a>

 ## 🚀 About Me
-I am currently a Chemical & Biomolecular Engineering undergraduate from Nanyang Technological University, graduating in July 2024, with a passion for data analysis, software engineering, and programming!
+I am a Chemical & Biomolecular Engineering graduate from Nanyang Technological University, passionate about data analysis, software engineering, and programming!
 I am always looking to enhance my skills in these fields by taking online courses and putting them into practice by initiating projects and showcasing them on my GitHub profile!
-Please refer to the repositories under the `Pinned` section for those that I am showcasing!
+Please refer to the repositories under the `Pinned` section for those I showcase!

-- 🏫 I am currently studying at **Nanyang Technological University (Singapore)**
+- 🏫 I am a graduate from **Nanyang Technological University (Singapore)** with **Honours (Highest Distinction)** and **Dean's List for Academic Year 2023-2024!**
 - ✏️ I’m currently working on **India's House Rent Prediction** (Refer to my GitHub repositories)
 - 📓 I’m currently learning **Data Science, Machine Learning and Artificial Intelligence**
 - 📫 How to reach me: **My Email and LinkedIn** (Refer to "Connect with Me!" below)